FOR-TIMI/shop-shop/README.md

 # shop-shop

-A PWA that allows users to purchase items
+A Progressive web application that allows users to purchase items